 The paper plate has been decorated with a flat pastel colour which I have allowed to dry before adding simple white patterns with a cotton bud (Q-tip), and cotton ball spots for the yellow bunny.
 If you don’t want to wait for extra drying time just paint patterns on top of the wet colour, however the colours are likely to mix a bit in the process.
 Most kids probably won’t care!

-The printable template includes both an all-in-one template (all elements on one page), and a teacher set.
+The printable template includes both an all-in-one template (all elements on one page), and a teacher set which is best for crafting with a group of kids.

 To use the all-in-one template, print to white paper then either cut the shapes out and trace onto coloured paper, or staple the white sheet to a sheet of construction paper in all four corners and cut the shapes out.
 Then cut the eye out from the white paper.